PrathameshJadhav30/CGPA-SGPA-Calculator-Project/README.md

 - CSS: For styling the calculator and making it visually appealing.
 - JavaScript: For performing the logic and calculations of CGPA and SGPA.

+    ## Contact

+If you have any questions, suggestions, or just want to connect, feel free to reach out!

+- **Email**: prathameshaj2004@gmail.com
+- **LinkedIn**: www.linkedin.com/in/prathamesh-jadhav30
+- Thank you for visiting my repository.
+Happy coding!